-The Company must apply 40% of its Excess Cash from Tunisia toward early repayment of the facility outstanding with EBRD.
-Excess Cash is defined as the Operating Cash Flow from Serinus' Tunisia subsidiary, less debt repayments and service costs arising from all senior debt on the Tunisia assets, less capital expenditures, plus any new debt disbursement on the Tunisian debt.
-In the event that pre-payments were made on the Romania loan in any given year, the repayment from Tunisia would drop to 25% of the Excess Cash.
+The Company had to apply 40% of its Excess Cash from Tunisia toward early repayment of the facility outstanding with EBRD.
+Excess Cash is defined as the operating cash flow from the Company's Tunisia subsidiary, less debt repayments and service costs arising from all senior debt on the Tunisia assets, less capital expenditures, plus any new debt disbursement on the Tunisian debt.
+In the event that prepayments were made on the Romania loan in any given year, the repayment from Tunisia would drop to 25% of the Excess Cash.
 No pre-payment fees are applicable to the accelerated payments described above.
 In Q2 2016, a repayment was made under this provision of the loan agreement, relating to excess cash generated in 2015, for \$3.4 million.